French hospital to open wine bar to cheer up terminally ill

 PARIS A hospital in the French city of Clermont-Ferrand is to open a wine bar where terminally ill patients will be able to enjoy a "medically-supervised" glass or two with their families.

 "Why should we refuse the charms of the soil to those at the end of their lives?
-Nothing justifies such an prohibition," the Clermont-Ferrand University Hospital Centre said in statement.
+Nothing justifies such an prohibition," the Clermont-Ferrand University Hospital Center said in statement.

-The centre's head, Dr. Virginie Guastella, said terminally ill patients had the right to "enjoy themselves".
+The center's head, Dr. Virginie Guastella, said terminally ill patients had the right to "enjoy themselves".

 "Medically supervised tastings will help brighten what is often a difficult daily life," the hospital said.